Bringing together criminal careers research and sentencing research

 Explaining guilty plea decisions

 The overwhelming majority of criminal cases end up as guilty pleas, which makes our criminal justice system today “a system of pleas.”
-My research investigates the conditions and driving factors behind plea bargaining decisions, with a focus on how the prospect of outcomes both inside and outside of the courtroom foster defendants’ willingness to accept plea offers.
+My research investigates the conditions and driving factors behind plea bargaining decisions, with a focus on how the prospect of outcomes both inside and outside of the courtroom fosters defendants’ willingness to accept plea offers.

 The measurement of risk inside and outside of the criminal justice system